goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/><br/>

-## ⚪ ️ 1.7 Test many input combinations using Property-based testing
+## ⚪ ️ 1.7 Testowanie wielu kombinacji danych wejściowych za pomocą testów opartych na właściwościach

 :white_check_mark: **Opis:** Typically we choose a few input samples for each test.
 Even when the input format resembles real-world data (see bullet ‘Don’t foo’), we cover only a few input combinations (method(‘’, true, 1), method(“string” , false” , 0)), However, in production, an API that is called with 5 parameters can be invoked with thousands of different permutations, one of them might render our process down ([see Fuzz Testing](https://en.wikipedia.org/wiki/Fuzzing)).
 What if you could write a single test that sends 1000 permutations of different inputs automatically and catches for which input our code fails to return the right response?
 Property-based testing is a technique that does exactly that: by sending all the possible input combinations to your unit under test it increases the serendipity of finding a bug.
 For example, given a method — addNewProduct(id, name, isDiscount) — the supporting libraries will call this method with many combinations of (number, string, boolean) like (1, “iPhone”, false), (2, “Galaxy”, true).
 You can run property-based testing using your favorite test runner (Mocha, Jest, etc) using libraries like [js-verify](https://github.com/jsverify/jsverify) or [testcheck](https://github.com/leebyron/testcheck-js) (much better documentation).
 Update: Nicolas Dubien suggests in the comments below to [checkout fast-check](https://github.com/dubzzz/fast-check#readme) which seems to offer some additional features and also to be actively maintained
 <br/>